Senseki Line 205 series train

 Mangattan Liner

-The name "Mangattan" was thought up by Ishinomori himself, as the Nakase area is located on an island in the middle of a river, and is similar in location to Manhattan in New York, USA.
+The name "Mangattan" was personally coined by Mr. Ishinomori, as the Nakase area is located on a sandbar in the middle of a river, similar in location to Manhattan in New York City.

-The latest Mangattan Liner is the fourth generation, which was introduced in 2022, and two of the HB-E210 series trains currently in service on the Senseki Tohoku Line are decorated with the design.
+The latest Mangattan Liner is the fourth generation, introduced in 2022, and features special wrapping on two of the HB-E210 series trains operating on the Senseki-Tohoku Line.

-Every Sunday, Ishinomori Manga Museum offers a service where passengers who ride the Mangattan Liner and get off at Ishinomaki Station will receive a commemorative boarding certificate (information current as of December 2024).
+Every Sunday, the Ishinomori Manga Museum offers a commemorative boarding certificate to passengers who ride the Mangattan Liner and get off at Ishinomaki Station (information as of December 2024).

 In addition, two four-car 205 series trains used on the Senseki Line (trains that run on the Senseki Line for the entire section from Sendai Station to Ishinomaki Station) have also been wrapped